allpix-squared/allpix-squared/src/modules/ROOTObjectWriter/README.md

 * `file_name` : Name of the data file (without the .root suffix) to create, relative to the output directory of the framework.

 #### Usage
-To create the default file (with the name *data.root*) an instantiation without arguments can be used as follows:
+To create the default file (with the name *data.root*) an instantiation without arguments can be placed at the end of the configuration:

 ```ini
 [ROOTObjectWriter]